Mental health services

-- Southampton’s Drug and Alcohol Recovery Services are provided by Solent NHS Trust together with No Limits for people under the age of 24 and by Change, Grow, Live for people aged 25 and over.
-The services provide a wide range of community-based support, treatment and rehabilitation services that are designed to meet individual needs and support the family and friends of service users.
-You can contact either service directly or you can be referred by health or care professional.
+- Southampton’s Drug and Alcohol Recovery Services are provided by No Limits, The Society of St James and Change, Grow, Live, who work in partnership to provide a wide range of community-based support, treatment and rehabilitation services that are designed to meet individual needs and support the family and friends of service users.

 - Older people experiencing mental health problems can access a range of services and support offered by Southern Health and accessed via your GP.
 In addition, the Admiral Nurse service offers support to the carers of people with dementia.
 People can self-refer or can be referred by a health or care professional, search for Admiral Nurses at www.solent.nhs.uk.

 All of the above services are provided in a variety of ways including care in the patient’s home, in the community or at specialist facilities, offering a diverse range of support in the city.

 Transforming mental health care and services in Southampton

 When we published the results of our consultation on the future of mental health services in the city, Mental Health Matters, we told you that we would provide regular updates as our work progresses.